z0rde/ebi-ac-compounds-parser/README.md

 external modules used:

 requests

 rich

 sqlalchemy

 ## How to use:

-main.py CLI commands:
+# sudo docker-compose run app [arguments...]

 get - parse compound info to db

 get all - get all compounds

 show - display compound data from db

 show all - display all gathered data

 clear - erase the database

 valid compound names are:

 ADP, ATP, STI, ZID, DPM, XP9, 18W, 29P